-Approval of the LivaNova PLC 2022 Incentive Award Plan and the French sub-plan thereof
+Approval of the Amended and Restated LivaNova PLC 2022 Incentive Award Plan

-Proposal No. 4 is to approve the LivaNova PLC 2022 Incentive Award Plan and the French sub-plan thereof (together, the "2022 Plan").
-The full terms of the 2022 Plan are set out in the Appendix to this proxy statement.
+Proposal No. 4 is to approve the Amended and Restated LivaNova PLC 2022 Incentive Award Plan (the "A&R Plan").
+The full terms of the A&R Plan are set out in the Appendix to this proxy statement.

-We are seeking shareholder approval of the 2022 Plan to ensure that we have an appropriate number of shares available to have a competitive equity incentive program to compete with our peer group for key talent.
+We are seeking shareholder approval of the A&R Plan to ensure that we have an appropriate number of shares available to have a competitive equity incentive program to compete with our peer group for key talent.